 As this time approaches, there are multiple diverse issues that are better faced before the problems multiply.
 They include:

 a.
 Home maintenance and upkeep (as well as safety)

 Taking care of what used to be simple tasks can become major work projects, even dangerous ones.
 The risk of seniors injured falling from ladders and even step ladders is high.
 Cleaning fans, changing light bulbs in ceiling lights, reaching dishes, pots and pans in high cabinets and more can and often do become major tasks.

 Line up help, advisers and potential workers before they are necessary.
 Start with a few modifications to your home.
 See Aging in Place and Making Your Home Senior-Friendly for ideas to prolong your ability to remain safely in your home.
 Locate a handyman or a skilled relative, friend or church member who will help.
+But here are two key points, first, always have a written contract telling you exactly what work is going to be done and exactly what the cost will be – EXCACTLY.
+Second, be slow to sign any contract, especially one with a high dollar figure.
+Seek advice.
+If you don’t know who to call, call us and we will help.
 Next in time may come independent living in a Continuing Care Retirement Community (CCRC).
 You may start in independent living, more to assisted living when some help is needed, all in the same facility or community.

 b.
 Paying the bills

 Studies suggest that the average person’s financial and mathematical abilities increase until the mid-50’s and then start declining.
 Of course, the starting point and rate of decline may be dramatically affected by medical issues, but it is important for seniors to be aware of this and take steps to insulate themselves from the associated risks.